 Cables have different types of product marking.
-See Table 3 Cables in MX-ONE on page 13 for a complete list of available cables.
+See Table Cables in MX-ONE for a complete list of available cables.

 Label Sets

 Every MX-ONE Service Node has a label set with labels that are used to mark the cables in the MX-ONE.